minamohammadii/Loan-Default-Prediction-/README.md

 4. **Modeling:** Built and evaluated multiple machine learning models, including KNN, Decision Tree, Logistic Regression, Random Forest, Naive Bayes (Gaussian, Multinomial, Bernoulli), and XGBoost.
 5. **Explainable AI (XAI):** Utilized SHAP values to interpret the model's predictions and understand the impact of individual features on loan default risks.

+## License

+### Code

+The code in this repository is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+### Data and Other Non-Code Assets

+The data and other non-code assets in this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+See the [LICENSE-data](LICENSE-data) file for details.

 ## Contact

 For questions or support, please reach out to [Arian Mohammadi](mailto:arianmohammadi6464@gmail.com).